Thiago-Morais/yugioh-custom-banlists/README.md

 <img src="Readme src/gif/Master Duel Solo Banlist.gif" width="400">

-This includes the `Starter Deck`, the 3 initial structural decks and all of the `Solo Mode` rewards
+This includes the `Starter Deck`, the 3 initial structural decks and all of the `Solo Mode` rewards and the discover mission rewards

 Updated up to 2024-09-14